cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/grep_command.rst

          {n,m}  The preceding item is matched at least n times, but not more than m times.

+   #.
 Concatenation

       Two regular expressions may be concatenated; the resulting regular expression matches any string formed by concatenating two substrings that respectively match the concatenated expressions.

+   #.
 Alternation

-       Two regular expressions may be joined by  the  infix  operator  |;  the resulting   regular  expression  matches  any  string  matching  either alternate expression.
+      Two regular expressions may be joined by the infix operator (|); the resulting regular expression matches any string matching either alternate expression.

+   #.
 Precedence

       Repetition takes precedence over concatenation, which in turn takes precedence over alternation.
 A whole expression may be enclosed in parentheses to override these precedence rules and form a subexpression.

+   #.
 Back References and Subexpressions

-       The back-reference \n, where n is a single digit, matches the substring previously matched  by  the  nth  parenthesized  subexpression  of  the regular expression.
+      The back-reference ``\n``, where ``n`` is a single digit, matches the substring previously matched by the nth parenthesized subexpression of the regular expression.

+   #.
 Basic vs Extended Regular Expressions

-       In  basic  regular expressions the meta-characters ?, +, {, |, (, and )
+      lose their special meaning; instead use the backslashed versions, In basic regular expressions the meta-characters ``?, +, {, |, (, and )`` ``\?, \+, \{, \|, \(, and \)``.
-       lose their special meaning; instead use the  backslashed  versions  \?,
-       \+, \{, \|, \(, and \).

-       Traditional  egrep did not support the { meta-character, and some egrep implementations support \{ instead, so portable scripts should avoid  {
-       in grep -E patterns and should use [{] to match a literal {.
+      Traditional :command:`egrep` did not support the ``{`` meta-character, and some :command:`egrep` implementations support ``\{`` instead, so portable scripts should avoid ``{`` in ``grep -E`` patterns and should use ``[{]`` to match a literal ``{``.

-       GNU grep -E attempts to support traditional usage by assuming that { is not  special  if  it  would  be  the  start  of  an  invalid   interval specification.
-For example, the command grep -E '{1' searches for the two-character string {1 instead of reporting  a  syntax  error  in  the regular  expression.
+      GNU ``grep -E`` attempts to support traditional usage by assuming that ``{`` is not special if it would be the start of an invalid interval specification.
+For example, the command ``grep -E '{1'`` searches for the two-character string ``{1`` instead of reporting a syntax error in the regular expression.
 POSIX allows this behavior as an extension, but portable scripts should avoid it.

-ENVIRONMENT VARIABLES
-       The  behavior  of  grep  is  affected  by  the  following   environment variables.

-       The  locale  for  category  LC_foo  is specified by examining the three environment variables LC_ALL, LC_foo, LANG, in that order.
-The  first of  these  variables that is set specifies the locale.
-For example, if LC_ALL is not set, but LC_MESSAGES is set to pt_BR, then the  Brazilian Portuguese  locale  is used for the LC_MESSAGES category.
-The C locale is used if none of these environment variables are set, if  the  locale catalog  is  not  installed,  or if grep was not compiled with national language support (NLS).

-       GREP_OPTIONS
-              This variable specifies default options to be placed in front of any   explicit   options.
-For  example,  if  GREP_OPTIONS  is '--binary-files=without-match --directories=skip', grep  behaves
-              as   if   the   two   options  --binary-files=without-match  and --directories=skip  had  been  specified  before  any   explicit options.
-Option specifications are separated by whitespace.
-A backslash escapes the next character,  so  it  can  be  used  to specify an option containing whitespace or a backslash.

-       GREP_COLOR
-              This  variable  specifies  the  color  used to highlight matched (non-empty) text.
-It is deprecated in favor of GREP_COLORS, but still supported.
-The mt, ms, and mc capabilities of GREP_COLORS have priority over it.
-It can only specify the  color  used  to highlight  the  matching  non-empty text in any matching line (a selected line when the -v command-line option is omitted,  or  a context line when -v is specified).
-The default is 01;31, which means a bold red  foreground  text  on  the  terminal's  default background.

-       GREP_COLORS
-              Specifies  the  colors  and  other  attributes used to highlight various parts of the output.
-Its  value  is  a  colon-separated list       of       capabilities      that      defaults      to
-              ms=01;31:mc=01;31:sl=:cx=:fn=35:ln=32:bn=32:se=36  with  the  rv
-              and  ne  boolean  capabilities omitted (i.e., false).
-Supported capabilities are as follows.

-              sl=    SGR substring for whole selected  lines  (i.e.,  matching lines when the -v command-line option is omitted, or non- matching lines when -v is  specified).
-If  however  the boolean  rv capability and the -v command-line option are both specified, it  applies  to  context  matching  lines instead.
-The  default  is  empty  (i.e., the terminal's default color pair).

-              cx=    SGR substring for whole context lines (i.e., non-matching lines  when  the  -v  command-line  option is omitted, or matching lines when -v is  specified).
-If  however  the boolean  rv capability and the -v command-line option are both specified, it applies to selected non-matching lines instead.
-The  default  is  empty  (i.e., the terminal's default color pair).

-              rv     Boolean value that reverses (swaps) the meanings  of  the sl=  and cx= capabilities when the -v command-line option is specified.
-The default is false (i.e., the capability is omitted).

-              mt=01;31
-                     SGR substring for matching non-empty text in any matching line (i.e., a selected  line  when  the  -v  command-line option   is  omitted,  or  a  context  line  when  -v  is specified).
-Setting this is equivalent to  setting  both ms=  and mc= at once to the same value.
-The default is a bold  red  text  foreground   over   the   current   line background.

-              ms=01;31
-                     SGR  substring  for matching non-empty text in a selected line.
-(This is only used when the -v command-line option is  omitted.)
-The  effect  of  the  sl=  (or cx= if rv) capability  remains  active  when  this  kicks  in.
-The default  is  a  bold red text foreground over the current line background.

-              mc=01;31
-                     SGR substring for matching non-empty text  in  a  context line.
-(This is only used when the -v command-line option is specified.)
-The effect of the  cx=  (or  sl=  if  rv) capability  remains  active  when  this  kicks  in.
-The default is a bold red text foreground  over  the  current line background.

-              fn=35  SGR  substring for file names prefixing any content line.
-                     The  default  is  a  magenta  text  foreground  over  the terminal's default background.

-              ln=32  SGR  substring  for  line  numbers  prefixing any content line.
-The default is a green text  foreground  over  the terminal's default background.

-              bn=32  SGR  substring  for  byte  offsets  prefixing any content line.
-The default is a green text  foreground  over  the terminal's default background.

-              se=36  SGR  substring  for  separators that are inserted between selected line fields (:), between  context  line  fields, (-),  and  between  groups of adjacent lines when nonzero context is specified (--).
-The default is  a  cyan  text foreground over the terminal's default background.

-              ne     Boolean  value  that prevents clearing to the end of line using Erase in Line (EL) to Right  (\33[K)  each  time  a colorized  item  ends.
-This  is  needed on terminals on which EL is not supported.
-It  is  otherwise  useful  on terminals  for  which  the back_color_erase (bce) boolean terminfo capability  does  not  apply,  when  the  chosen highlight colors do not affect the background, or when EL is too slow or causes too much flicker.
-The  default  is false (i.e., the capability is omitted).

-              Note  that  boolean  capabilities  have no =...  part.
-They are omitted (i.e., false) by default and become true when specified.

-              See  the  Select  Graphic  Rendition  (SGR)   section   in   the documentation  of  the  text terminal that is used for permitted values  and  their  meaning  as  character  attributes.
-These substring  values are integers in decimal representation and can be concatenated with semicolons.  grep takes care of  assembling the  result  into  a  complete  SGR sequence (\33[...m).
-Common values to concatenate include 1 for bold, 4 for underline, 5 for blink,  7 for inverse, 39 for default foreground color, 30 to 37 for foreground colors, 90 to 97  for  16-color  mode  foreground colors,  38;5;0  to  38;5;255  for  88-color and 256-color modes foreground colors, 49 for default background color, 40 to 47 for background  colors,  100  to  107  for  16-color mode background colors, and 48;5;0 to 48;5;255 for 88-color and 256-color  modes background colors.

-       LC_ALL, LC_COLLATE, LANG
-              These  variables specify the locale for the LC_COLLATE category, which determines the collating sequence used to interpret  range expressions like [a-z].

-       LC_ALL, LC_CTYPE, LANG
-              These  variables  specify  the locale for the LC_CTYPE category, which determines the type of characters, e.g., which  characters are whitespace.

-       LC_ALL, LC_MESSAGES, LANG
-              These variables specify the locale for the LC_MESSAGES category, which determines the language that grep uses for messages.
-The default C locale uses American English messages.

-       POSIXLY_CORRECT
-              If  set, grep behaves as POSIX requires; otherwise, grep behaves more like other GNU programs.
-POSIX requires that options  that follow  file  names  must  be treated as file names; by default, such options are permuted to the front of the operand  list  and are  treated as options.
-Also, POSIX requires that unrecognized options be diagnosed as “illegal”, but since they are not really against  the  law  the default is to diagnose them as “invalid”.
-              POSIXLY_CORRECT  also   disables   _N_GNU_nonoption_argv_flags_,
-              described below.

-       _N_GNU_nonoption_argv_flags_
-              (Here  N is grep's numeric process ID.)
-If the ith character of this environment variable's value is 1, do not consider the  ith operand  of  grep to be an option, even if it appears to be one.
-              A shell can put  this  variable  in  the  environment  for  each command  it  runs,  specifying which operands are the results of file name wildcard expansion and therefore should not be treated as  options.
-This  behavior  is  available only with the GNU C library, and only when POSIXLY_CORRECT is not set.

 **EXIT STATUS**